wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Gradle has been updated to version 7
 - Internals of GradleRIO have been updated to be easier to read, more maintainable and easier for advanced teams to modify.
-- Improved the error message when a program crashes
 - Deployment is more customizable

 cscore